[Lexique de la voiture ancienne] #16 l’Overdrive

 The context

-We are at the end of the 1950s and the cars are starting to move forward again by introducing many technical innovations.
+We are at the end of the 1950s and the cars are starting to move forward once more by introducing many technical innovations.
 But sometimes it is expensive.
 And that’s where Overdrive comes in.
 This system created by Laycock-De Normanville was successful simply because it was ingenious, useful, inexpensive… and rendered great service.

 The purpose of the Overdrive was actually quite simple: to provide an overdrive transmission.
 At the time of its introduction, most 3 or 4-speed gearboxes offered a direct drive last gear.
 If it is a simple solution, it has the disadvantage of being ultimate, being able to be improved only by changing the gear ratios.
-With the addition of an overdrive, since it is a system that was added to the box already mounted “basic” on the car, we could go down below the 1 to 1 ratio and thus go faster on the same gear or, conversely, bring the engine down to revs.
+With the addition of an overdrive, since it is a system that was added to the box already mounted “basic” on the car, we might go down below the 1 to 1 ratio and thus go faster on the same gear or, conversely, bring the engine down to revs.

 A specific need, not only British use